-In 2012, Marks et al. [26] significantly extended the particle segregation continuum theories to polydisperse flows, which also allows for varying density and size effects.
+In 2012, Marks et. al. [26] significantly extended the particle segregation continuum theories to polydisperse flows, which also allows for varying density and size effects.
 Besides this, they also attempt to incorporate the shear-rate dependency in a consistent way.
-By doing so, they include the dependence of percolation velocities on spatially varying
+By doing so, they include the dependence of percolation velocities on spatially varying shear rate and particle size-ratio, i.e. q in (3) is a function of both shear rate ($\dot{\gamma}$) and particle size-ratio (\hat{s}).
+Moreover, they were also the first to attempt to quantify the segregation flux, $F(\phi)$, in terms of the real particle properties such as the particle size-ratio (\hat{s}) itself.

 New extensions to the Gray and Thornton [19] continuum framework were added, in the year 2014, by Tunuguntla et al. [41], where they make subtle fundamental changes to the basis upon which Gray and Thornton [19] model is built upon.
 However, this did not alter the resulting framework presented in (3).
 Nevertheless, both, Tunuguntla et al. [41] and Gajjar and Gray [15] presented different possible forms for segregation fluxes, $F(\phi)$, which intended to quantify segregation in more realistic scenarios.
-Besides these extensions, the Gray and Thornton framework was further developed to accord for the effects due to density differences [17,26,41], thus enabling us to predict particle segregation in a wider range of applications.
+Besides these extensions, the Gray and Thornton framework was further developed to accord for the effects due to density differences [17,26,41].
+Thus, enabling us to predict particle segregation in a more wider range of applications.

-During the same period, 2014 to present, an alternative transport equation approach is adopted by Leuptow and co-workers [12,32,33,51], who use the same general framework (3) to model particle segregation in two-dimensional bounded heaps, circular drums and chute flows.
+In the same period, 2014 to present, an alternative transport equation approach is taken by Leuptow and co-workers [12, 32, 33, 51], who use the same general framework (3) to model particle segregation in two-dimensional bounded heaps, circular drums and chute flows.
 Similar to several extensions of mixture theory segregation models, listed above, they have also extended their models to account for polydisperse size effects [33] and density differences [51].
 However, to close the model, they utilise particle simulations to determine the flow kinematics and physical parameters such as the incompressible bulk velocity field and diffusion coefficient.
-Similar to Marks et al. [26] and Tunuguntla et al. [41], Leuptow and co-workers [12,32,33,51] also consider the percolation velocity to be dependent on the spatially varying shear rates and particle size-ratios.
-This approach of closing their models with particle simulations does produce relatively good results; however, it is unable to capture flow transitions that lead to stratification patterns [25,49], which the mixture theory models are able to predict.
+Similar to Marks et al. [26] and Tunuguntla et al. [41], Leuptow and coworkers [12, 32, 33, 51] also consider the percolation velocity to be dependent on the spatially varying shear rate and particle size-ratio.
+This approach of closing their models with particle simulations, does produce relatively good results; however, it is unable to capture flow transitions that lead to stratification patterns [25, 49, which the mixture theory models are able to predict.
 Moreover, it should be noted that they use a binning method to extract their continuum fields, which are required to close their models.
-The binning method has extra degrees of freedom compared with the coarse-graining method we utilise here, namely how to split the stress between the large and small particles.
-Making different choices of this split has a large effect on the results, and crucially incorrect splitting of the stress can even change the directions of segregation; see the discussion in Staron and Phillips [34] for more details.
-For this reason, we utilise our coarse-graining method for bidiperse mixtures, which is summarised in Sect.
+The binning method has extra degrees of freedom compared to the coarse-graining method we utilise here, namely how to split the stress between the large and small particles.
+Making different choices of this split has a large effect on the results and crucially incorrect splitting of the stress can even change the directions of segregation, see the discussion in Staron and Phillips [34] for more details.
+For this reason, we utilise our coarse-graining method for bidiperse mixtures, which is summarised in Sec.
 4.